indigo423/opennms.org/user/pages/05.blog/2017-04-29-process-monitoring-snmp/item.md

 ```

 The [PrTableMonitor](http://docs.opennms.org/opennms/releases/19.0.1/guide-admin/guide-admin.html#_prtablemonitor) uses the tables above to monitor the status of running processes.
-There are no specific configuration parameters necessary, cause the configuration how and which the processes are monitored is configured in the Net-SNMP configuration.
+There are no specific configuration parameters necessary, because the configuration of which processes are monitored and how is located in the Net-SNMP configuration.

-In OpenNMS, you configure just one monitor named like `Process-Table`.
+In OpenNMS, you configure just one monitor named something like `Process-Table`.
-As soon the Net-SNMP agent identifies a process is not running in the specified boundaries the _Error Flag_ table is updated and is changed from `0` to `1`.
+As soon as the Net-SNMP agent identifies a process is not running in the specified boundaries the _Error Flag_ table is updated and is changed from `0` to `1`.
-The OpenNMS monitor will go down and gives you a list of names with the processes which are not in a desired state.
+The OpenNMS monitor will go down and give you a list of names with the processes which are not in a desired state.

 **Pro:**
-You have only to configure one PrTable Monitor in OpenNMS, nevertheless how many processes you want to monitor.
+You have only to configure one PrTable Monitor in OpenNMS, regardless of how many processes you want to monitor.
-The detailed configuration which process needs to be monitored is configured on the system itself, the SNMP agent needs to be configured anyway and configuration management tools are in place in larger environments.
+The detailed configuration of which process needs to be monitored is configured on the monitored system itself; the SNMP agent needs to be configured anyway, and configuration management tools are in place in larger environments.
 It is possible to configure in detail how many processes and which processes need to be monitored.
-Only one service goes done if multiple processes fail.
+Only one service goes down if multiple processes fail.

 **Cons:**
-There is only on service in OpenNMS for all services, it is not possible notify different people for specific processes.
+There is only one service in OpenNMS for all services, it is not possible to notify different people for specific processes.
 In case you have one process which fails and the monitor goes down and a second process fails, the event reason in OpenNMS documents only the event reason for the initial process failure.